CADWRDeltaModeling/BayDeltaSCHISM/docs/html/_sources/help.rst.txt

 Training
 ========

-The next training is scheduled for 2021.
-Given the pandemic, the workshop will be conducted largely on-line with use of video tuturials.
-We have developed a training course that includes material on how to run SCHISM, the major assumptions of our Bay-Delta application, tools for applying the model in the Bay-Delta as well visualization of results and introductory material on how to extend the model.
-The course is interwoven with material on tidal analysis, propagation, numerical modelling and estuary processes as necessary to understand the model inputs.
+The next training is scheduled for 2023.
+We are cp,[;etomg a training course that includes material on how to run SCHISM, the major assumptions of our Bay-Delta application, tools for applying the model in the Bay-Delta as well visualization of results and introductory material on how to extend the model.
+The course is interwoven with material on numerical modelling and estuary processes as necessary to understand the model inputs.

 Support